 Where Does AI Belong in a Health Insurer’s Organizational Chart?

 Shortly after becoming CEO, Satya Nadella undertook a major restructuring at Microsoft.
-The goal was to remove the product silos that made it difficult for Microsoft to innovate and instead replace them with shared company goals and a flatter organization, which he dubbed One Microsoft.
-By bringing teams together around shared goals and focusing on the customer experience instead of trying to tie customers into the Microsoft ecosystem, Nadella was hoping to bring back Microsoft’s innovative past.
+The goal was to remove the product silos that made it difficult for Microsoft to innovate and replace them with shared company goals and a flatter organization, which he dubbed One Microsoft.
+By bringing teams together around shared goals and focusing on the customer experience instead of trying to tie customers into the Microsoft ecosystem, Nadella hoped to return Microsoft’s innovative past.

-Since then, Microsoft has undertaken a number of other reorganizations.
-Most recently, Microsoft moved its data, AI, and mixed-reality teams into the Industries and Business Applications unit.
+Since then, Microsoft has undertaken several other reorganizations.
+Recently, the company moved its data, AI, and mixed-reality teams into the Industries and Business Applications unit.
 The goal: to deliver better solutions to customers.

 Has it worked?
 When Nadella took over in 2013, Microsoft was a $78 billion company.
 Today it generates nearly $150 billion in revenue annually and continues to grow.

-Your organizational chart can make a significant impact on your culture and your business results.
-Many health insurers have begun to integrate AI into their organizations, but struggle with how to organize their teams to best take advantage of those new resources.
+Your organizational chart can significantly impact your culture and your business results.
+Many health insurers have begun integrating AI into their organizations but struggle with organizing their teams to exploit those new resources.
 Here’s a look at five ways health insurers can embed AI in an organizational chart.

 Embedded In Each Department